1st Edition

 Biography

-Simon Larsson is a Research Professor at the Centre for Multidisciplinary Research on Religion and Society (CRS) at Uppsala University, Sweden.
-He holds a PhD in Social Anthropology.
+Simon Larsson is a researcher at the Centre for Multidisciplinary Research on Religion and Society (CRS) at Uppsala University, Sweden.
+He holds a PhD in Social Anthropology from the University of Gothenburg.
+His research focuses on religion, technology, governance, institutions, and social transformation.